 Swedish Toothbrush Rugs

-- A materials fee of approximately $5 will be collected by the instructor during class.
+- A materials fee of $5 will be collected by the instructor during class.

 - 3-4 yards of cotton sheets or yardage of different but compatible colors and patterns are recommended.
 Cotton/poly blends or knits will also work.
 It is best to use either all cotton or all knits in your rug and not some of each because they shrink differently when washed.